There is one key difference compared to his predecessors. That is why Xabi Alonso is heading for more drama at Chelsea FC | Goal.com US

 Translated by

 Maresca, who arrived in summer 2024 to great fanfare, ultimately did not receive that patience from Chelsea's owners.
-The Italian had guided the club back into the Champions League with a fourth-place finish the season before, won the Club World Cup in the summer of 2024, and, at the time of his dismissal around the turn of 2025/26, was still in fifth place—a position now beyond Chelsea's reach.
+The Italian had guided the club back into the Champions League with a fourth-place finish the previous season, won the Club World Cup, and, at the time of his departure around the turn of 2025/26, was still in fifth place—a position now beyond Chelsea's reach.

 - Getty/GOAL